Get Stuff We Love

 We reached out to a group of professional organizers to get their biggest tips on maximizing closet space.
 "The whole point of organizing your closet is to make it as easy as possible to do what you're doing," New York City based professional organizer Laura Cattano told TODAY.

 - Don't over-buy clothing: Tova Weinstock of Tidy Tova lives by the "one in, one out" method, meaning that every time you buy something, you have to get rid of something else.

-- Double hang your clothing: Professional organizer and interior designer Jeffrey Phillip recommends double hanging your clothing using either cascading hanger hooks or a rod doubler.
+- Double hang your clothing: Professional organizer and interior designer Jeffrey Phillip recommends double hanging your clothing using a double handing closet rod, while Lisa Zaslow from Gotham Organizers favors cascading hanger hooks.

 - Do seasonal swap outs: Professional organizer, mom and founder of Rachel and Company, Rachel Rosenthal, recommended seasonally switching out the clothes in your closet to add space.
 At the beginning of each season, review your clothing to make sure you still like it before hanging it up.
 When the season is over, pack away all the clothes you won't be using for the rest of the year.

 - Use the backwards hanger method: After using her swap out tip, Rosenthal proposes starting the season with all of your hangers backwards and then at the end of the season you will be able to see everything that you didn't wear and (hopefully) get rid of it.
 It will help pare down your clothing in the long run.

 - Add hooks: Cattano's biggest tip for organization are wall hooks.
 She uses them for anything from bags, to belts to setting aside the outfit you're planning on wearing the next day.

 - Pack inside things: Pack off-season clothes in unused suitcases to hide them away without adding more clutter, shared Rosenthal.